katiebristol/izzi_converter/README.md

 This script was created to convert individual sample files previously made by Data Splitter into generic PmagPy format for IZZI paleointensity experiments.
-Files produced by this script can be used with PmagPy and paleointensity.org.
+Files produced by this script can be used with PmagPy Thellier GUI and paleointensity.org.
 Field intensity is output in A/m assuming a sample volume of 10cc.

 ![Demo data.](/assets/input-output.png)